 The router complies with ADSL worldwide standards.
-It supports downstream rate up to 12/24 Mbps with ADSL2/2+, 8Mbps with ADSL.
+It supports downstream rates up to 8Mbps with ADSL, capable of up to 12/24 Mbps with ADSL2/2+, and upstream rates up to 1 Mbps.
 Users enjoy not only high-speed ADSL services but also broadband multimedia applications such as interactive gaming, video streaming and real-time audio much easier and faster than ever.
-It is compliant with Multi-Mode standard (ANSI T1.413, Issue 2; G.dmt (ITU G.992.1); G.lite (ITU G.992.2); G.hs (ITU G.994.1); G.dmt.bis (ITU G.992.3); G.dmt.bisplus (ITU G.992.5)).
+It is compliant with Multi-Mode standard (ANSI T1.413, Issue 2; G.dmt (ITU G.992.1); G.hs (ITU G.994.1); G.dmt.bis (ITU G.992.3); G.dmt.bisplus (ITU G.992.5)).

-802.11g Wireless AP with WPA Support (wireless router only)
+802.11g Wireless AP with WPA Support

 With integrated 802.11g Wireless Access Point in the router, the device offers a quick and easy access among wired network, wireless network and broadband connection (ADSL) with single device simplicity, and as a result, mobility to the users.
 In addition to 54 Mbps 802.11g data rate, it also interoperates backward with existing 802.11b equipment.
-The Wireless Protected Access (WPA and WPA2) and Wireless Encryption Protocol (WEP) supported features enhance the security level of data protection and access control via Wireless LAN.
+The Wireless Protected Access (WPA) and Wireless Encryption Protocol (WEP) supported features enhance the security level of data protection and access control via Wireless LAN.